pulsarf/waterfall/README.md

 3. Sending fake data

 This method is data disordering with an extension that sends a fake data after first segment was sent.
 If you pass this option multiple times, you will be able to spam data with fakes.

+This option is really hard to use, but it has highest efficiency on practice.

+Your target is to use options like --fake_packet_ttl and --fake_as_oob to make fake packets not to reach the server, but reach DPI.

+The --fake_ttlc variation sends corrupted UDP datagram or writes corrupted TCP data.

+The --fake variation simulates IP fragmentation and sends fake data via raw socket.

 Deep packet inspection will see the stream as follows:
 ```